Blue Earth County

 Mankato, MN 56001

-This memorial was erected in memory of the 38 Dakota Native Americans who were executed on Dec.
+This memorial was erected in memory of the 38 Dakota American Indians who were executed on Dec.
 26, 1862 for alleged war crimes or atrocities committed during the Dakota War.
 The memorial is located on the site where the executions took place, but the 38 Dakota men are not buried here.
 The execution stands today as the largest simultaneous mass execution in US history.
-None of the men who were convicted had received a fair trial.
+None of the men who were convicted had received a fair trial by today's standards.
 They were tried by a military commission and sentenced in a military kangaroo court.
-Most historians now believe that many of those executed were innocent of the crimes of which they were accused.
+Most historians now believe that some of those who were executed were innocent of the crimes of which they were accused.

 Thirty-eight Dakota men were executed, but there are 39 memorials.
 Tate Hmihma ("Round Wing") received a pardon from President Abraham Lincoln the day before the executions took place.